Join Us On an 8 Day Denali Prep Course

-We have two options for dividing up the trip:
+We have two options for dividing up the Denali Prep Course Trip:

 1. Break down the trip in multiple sessions over consecutive weekends: 2 day Classroom weekend + 3 day weekend + 3 day weekend.
 This will work well for Seattle/Portland area people who may not want use their vacation days.

 2. Combine all three sessions in one 9-day period: 2 day Classroom + 3 day mountain + day off + 3 day mountain.
 This will work well for people flying in.

 PassportNot required for Americans

 AccommodationThe Mountain side, and the beautiful night sky.